Inverness, Florida: Geography

 Inverness is located in eastern Citrus County, on the western shore of the connected Tsala Apopka and Henderson lakes.
 According to the United States Census Bureau, the city has a total area of 19.9 km2, of which 19.7 km2 is land and 0.2 km2, or 1.01%, is water.
 Within the city are 330 acre of land reserved for passive and active park usage.

+The exact coordinates of the city is located at 28°50′21″N 82°20′25″W and close to the 10950 acre Flying Eagle Preserve.

 Climate

-Inverness has a humid subtropical climate (Cfa), typical of the southeastern United States, with hot, humid, summers and mild, mainly dry winters.
+Inverness has a humid subtropical climate (Cfa), typical of the southeastern United States, with hot, humid summers and mild, mainly dry winters.